-Want to provide long-term financial security for your family when they need it most?
-Life insurance helps you plan ahead to do just that.
 When families are grieving over the loss of a loved one, the last thing they need is the added stress of trying to figure out how to pay for a funeral, or continue paying the mortgage, or just maintaining their standard of living.
+Life insurance provides long-term financial security for your family when they need it most?
 We can help you determine the coverage amount and time period for your policy to ensure your family’s future is protected.
-We offer Whole Life, Term, and Universal insurance products.
-To learn more about life insurance options, contact us today.
+We offer Whole Life, Term, and Universal Life insurance, as well as Accidental Death plans.
+To learn more about your life insurance options, contact us today.

 Term Life - Term insurance is a type of life insurance policy that provides coverage for a certain period of time or a specified "term" of years.
 If the insured dies during the time period specified in the policy and the policy is active, or in force, a death benefit will be paid.
 Term insurance is initially much less expensive when compared to permanent life insurance.
 Unlike most types of permanent insurance, term insurance has no cash value.
 In other words, the only value is the guaranteed death benefit from the policy.
 Term insurance can have much higher death benefits than whole life insurance and is typically purchased for such things as paying off a mortgage, children's college tuition, or leaving a legacy behind for beneficiaries in case of death.

 Universal Life - Universal life (UL) insurance is a form of permanent life insurance with an investment savings element plus low premiums.
 The price tag on universal life (UL) insurance is the minimum amount of a premium payment required to keep the policy.
 Beneficiaries only receive the death benefit.
 Unlike term life insurance, a UL insurance policy can accumulate cash value.
 A UL insurance option provides more flexibility than whole life insurance.
 Policyholders can adjust their premiums and death benefits.
 UL insurance premiums consist of two components: a cost of insurance (COI) amount and a saving component, known as the cash value.